shaik1002/biggitlabbomb/doc/administration/dedicated/configure_instance.md

 To enable group sync:

-1. Add the [required elements](../../user/group/saml_sso/group_sync.md#configure-saml-group-sync) to your SAML configuration in [Switchboard](#activate-saml-with-switchboard) or to the SAML configuration block you provide in a [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650).
+1. Add the [required elements](../../user/group/saml_sso/group_sync.md#configure-saml-group-sync) to the SAML configuration block you provide in your [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650).
 1. Configure the [Group Links](../../user/group/saml_sso/group_sync.md#configure-saml-group-links).

 ### Add users to an instance